radiantearth/stac-api-spec/fragments/filter/README.md

 Queryables can be static or dynamically derived.
 For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggreation at runtime.
 This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these variables.

+TBD: What is the recommended naming scheme for queryables?
+Root item fields should have the same name.
+Properties should have the short name not prefixed by `properties`.
+Everything else should be fully-qualified?

 ## GET Query Parameters and POST JSON fields

-This extension adds three query parameters or JSON fields to a request:
+This extension adds three GET query parameters or POST JSON fields to a request:

 - filter-lang:`cql-text` or `cql-json`.
-If undefined, defaults to `cql-text`.
+If undefined, defaults to `cql-text` for a GET request and `cql-json` for a POST request.
 - filter-crs: recommended to not be passed, but server must only accept `http://www.opengis.net/def/crs/OGC/1.3/CRS84` as a valid value, may reject any others
 - filter: CQL filter expression

- Clients are recommended to use `cql-text` for GET and `cql-json` for POST JSON.
-TBD what requirements we put around supporting both for each method.
+API implementations advertise which `filter-lang` values are supported via conformance classes in the Landing Page.
+At least one must be implemented, but it is recommended to implement both.
+If both are advertised as conformance classes, the server should process either for a GET request, but may only process cql-json for a POST request.
+If POST of cql-text is not supported, the server must return a 400 error if `filter-lang=cql-text`.

 ## Interaction with Endpoints